Gal-Keshet/EpiTyping/README.md

 * For nextflow installation refer to https://www.nextflow.io/

-* for apptainer/singularity installation refer to https://apptainer.org/
+* For apptainer/singularity installation refer to https://apptainer.org/

 If the following commands do not generate any error message you are good to go.
 ```bash